-The ATmega8 contains 512 bytes of data EEPROM memory.
+The ATmega8535 contains 512 bytes of data EEPROM memory.
 It is organized as a separate data space, in which single bytes can be read and written.
 The EEPROM has an endurance of at least 100,000 write/erase cycles.
-The access between the EEPROM and the CPU is described bellow, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.
+The access between the EEPROM and the CPU is described in the following, specifying the EEPROM Address Registers, the EEPROM Data Register, and the EEPROM Control Register.

-"Memory Programming" on page 219 contains a detailed description on EEPROM Programming in SPI- or Parallel Programming mode.
+"Memory Programming" on page 237 contains a detailed description on EEPROM Programming in SPI or Parallel Programming mode.